 Let me start off by giving you the short version of the answer.
 YES!
 Fluoride is safe!
 If you aren’t using it, you should be.
 Your teeth and the health of your body rely on you to use fluoride.

 Now for the longer answer.

 Enamel forms the outer layer of our teeth.
 It’s the hardest substance in our bodies, and is the first-line of defense in protecting our teeth from cavities.

-When we eat food, especially foods with sugars, these sugars can get stuck to our teeth, and the bacteria in our mouth eat these sugars and produce a mild acid that eventually destroys the enamel, leads to cavities.
-When cavities go un-checked, they will eventually eat away the tooth and can damage the health of your entire body.
+When we eat food, especially foods with sugars, these sugars can get stuck to our teeth, and the bacteria in our mouth eat these sugars.
+This creates mild acid that eventually destroys the enamel and leads to cavities.
+When cavities go unchecked, they will eventually eat away the tooth and can damage the health of your entire body.

 Fluoride is a mineral, much like calcium or Vitamin D, it can help our teeth in two major ways.